 These are the best places to go glamping in Texas.
-For travelers looking for the ultimate Texas outdoor adventure without forgoing the other luxuries of home, glamping is the way to go.
+Glamping is the way to go for travelers looking for the ultimate Texas outdoor adventure without forgoing the other luxuries of home.

 Honestly, glamping should be on everyone’s Texas bucket list!

-You’ll satisfy your appetite for nature while still retiring to a comfortable accommodation that includes plenty of electricity for your devices, and ample protection from creepy-crawlies each night.
+You’ll satisfy your appetite for nature while still retiring to a comfortable accommodation with plenty of electricity for your devices and ample protection from creepy crawlies each night.

-Even better, some of these include an onsite game room and some have a private hot tub for you to enjoy.
+Even better, some include an onsite game room, and some have a private hot tub for you to enjoy.
 Now, that is a romantic Texas getaway!

 New to the world of glamping?